-Communications Policy
+Shareholder Communications and Investor Relations Policy

 The Board supports practices that provide effective and clear communications with security holders and allow security holder participation at general meetings.
-A formal Shareholder Communications Policy has been adopted, complying with Recommendation 6.3 of the Corporate Governance Council.
+A formal Shareholder Communication and Investor Relations Policy has been adopted, complying with Recommendation 6.3 of the Corporate Governance Council.

 In addition to electronic communication via the ASX website, all ASX announcements together with all quarterly reports are published.
 These documents are available on request and are posted on the Company website at www.deepyellow.com.au.
-The Company's full Annual Reports are also available on the website.
+The Company's Annual Reports are also available on the website.

-The website provides shareholders and others the opportunity to receive additional information such as press releases and other materials electronically.
+The website has a Corporate Governance Section from where the Company's Corporate Governance information can be viewed and, in addition, the website provides shareholders and others the opportunity to receive additional information such as press releases and other materials electronically.